Benchmarking four American new towns

 Economic integration

 Irvine Ranch’s economic strength is not merely a product of adjacency to existing job centers; rather, the Irvine Company itself created and curated those employment hubs.
 The most notable example is UC Irvine, for which the company donated 990 acres for the campus.
-Later, the company and the university embarked on a joint venture on additional land sold at half price to the university to create the University Research Park, which generates substantial income for UC Irvine while reinforcing the region’s innovation economy.
+Later, the company and the university entered into a joint venture to sell additional land to the university at half price to create the University Research Park, which generates substantial income for UC Irvine while reinforcing the region’s innovation economy.
 Beyond higher education, the Irvine Company developed major office, retail, and commercial centers across the Ranch, ensuring that employment opportunities were embedded into the master plan.

 Housing diversity and design